e-gun/HipparchiaGoServer/README.md

 ## minimal installation overview

-- install postgresql: this is a hard requirement; various platforms have various installation options; see [HERE](https://www.postgresql.org/download/)
+- install PostgreSQL: this is a hard requirement; various platforms have various installation options; see [HERE](https://www.postgresql.org/download/)
+- after installing PostgreSQL
   - add a user named `hippa_wr` to postgresql
   - create a database named `hipparchiaDB`
 - load an archive into the database: (as per the above) `cat /ARCHIVEFOLDER/TARGETDIR/hipparchiaDB-* | psql hipparchiaDB`